Welcome!

 Personal

-I'm interested in a variety of things outside my research.
+Beyond my research, music has been a big part of my life.
 I play the trumpet and the piano.
 I picked up my rudimentary keyboard skills during college but I have been playing the trumpet since early elementary school.
-I had been in several wind ensembles and orchestras during middle school, high school, and college years.
-AND, I was the principal trumpet player in my middle school and high school's wind ensembles.
+During my middle school, high school, and college years, I was involved in several wind ensembles and orchestras, performing live concerts at various venues.
 Though how often I practice them now is a big question...

-I'm a huge sports fan: soccer (calling it football like the rest of the world makes much more sense!!!), basketball, and Formula One.
-I'm a die hard fan of Real Madrid and Ferrari.
-I rarely miss a Formula 1 grand prix despite the mediocare performances of the Ferrari cars for the recent seasons.
-Sorting out my sleeping schedule is a pain though when the race weekends are in Europe, which is over half of each year's racing calendar.
+I'm a massive sports enthusiast, particularly soccer (calling it football like the rest of the world makes much more sense!), basketball, and Formula One.
+As a die-hard supporter, I'm unwaveringly loyal to Real Madrid and Ferrari.
+Despite Ferrari's lackluster performances in recent seasons, I make it a point never to miss a Formula 1 Grand Prix.
+However, sorting out my sleep schedule becomes quite the challenge when race weekends are held in Europe, which comprises over half of each year's racing calendar.

 I like hiking, video games sometimes (World of Warships), and of course, good food (I mean... who doesn't).